youtube/cobalt/starboard/doc/howto_decode_to_texture.md

 * `SbDecodeTargetRelease()`
 * `SbDecodeTargetGetInfo()`

-Note that it is possible that you may not need to implement `SbDecodeTargetCreate()` on your platform if you do not need to use the `SbDecodeTargetProvider`.
+Note that it is possible that you may not need to use the `SbDecodeTargetGraphicsContextProvider` parameter of SbPlayerCreate().
 More on this later.

 ## Example Application Usage Pattern